-Defense lawyer Mark Geragos (search ) made the request in a motion filed Wednesday in San Mateo County Superior Court.
-The details will not be made public until after Judge Alfred A. Delucchi reviews the file before the scheduled start of the penalty phase Monday morning, which could now be delayed.
+Defense lawyer Mark Geragos (search) filed the motion Wednesday in San Mateo County Superior Court.
+Specific details will not be made public until after Judge Alfred A. Delucchi reviews the file Monday morning before the scheduled start of the penalty phase.

-The motion marks the second time Geragos has sought to have two juries seated for the trial, one for the guilt phase and one to determine the penalty.
+In February, Geragos also sought to have two juries seated for the trial, one for the guilt phase and one for the penalty phase.

-In the first request, filed in February, Geragos contended that "the vast adverse publicity, the abnormally high prejudging of guilt and the strong statistical showings that a death-qualified jury tilts in the favor of the prosecution" supported his request.
+At the time, he contended that "the vast adverse publicity, the abnormally high prejudging of guilt and the strong statistical showings that a death-qualified jury tilts in the favor of the prosecution" supported his request.

 The judge denied that motion and let the trial move forward with just one jury.

-The jurors who convicted Peterson on Friday were sequestered during deliberations but were sent home pending the start of the penalty phase.
+Jurors were sequestered during deliberations but were sent home pending the start of the penalty phase.
+They will be sequestered again as they determine Peterson's fate.